berlinkeys/Berlin/README.md

 # Berlin Keyboard

+***Important: This is a development branch of the keyboard.
+While in theory the PCB should work, something weird stuff called impedance and inductance always tries to mess up your projects.
+Also you wouldn't want this catching fire due to improper trace widths, would you?
+This is only v0.7 and due for a complete redesign.
+Don't be dumb, do not use this in prod (also not in testing for it is badly engineered).***

 ## Introduction
 Berlin is a 120% Keyboard based on the design of the [Boston](https://github.com/bluepylons/Boston) keyboard.
 It has a lot of programmable Keys, runs QMK and all in all does everything you would like a keyboard to do.